-AdWords looks at browsing activity on Display Network sites over the last 30 days, and uses this, along with our contextual engine, to understand the shared interests and characteristics of the people in your remarketing list.
+AdWords looks at browsing activity on Display Network sites over the last 30 days, and uses this, along with its contextual engine, to understand the shared interests and characteristics of the people in your remarketing list.
 Based on this information, AdWords automatically finds new potential customers whose interests and characteristics are similar to those of people in your remarketing list.
 The more characteristics and interests people in your remarketing lists share, the better similar audiences works.

-A similar audiences list is created from a remarketing list with at least 500 cookies with enough similarity in characteristics and interests to create a corresponding similar audience.
+A similar audiences list is created from a remarketing list with at least 500 cookies and enough similarity in characteristics and interests to create a corresponding similar audience.
 Similar audiences can't be created based on the characteristics and interests of individual users.